siriusctrl/COMP90024-CCC-notes/README.md

     - Docker orchestration tools
         - Kubernetes
         - Docker SWARM
+- > [2017 Q4] d ii What is the relationship between a Docker Image and a Docker Container?
+[1]
+    - Container is a process that behaves like an independent machine, it is a runtime instance of a docker image.
+    - Image is a blueprint for a container.

 - > [sample Q6] B)  A researcher wants to attach to an already running Postgresql container and list all of the databases it contains.
 The command to list all of the database is psql -U postgres -c “\l”.
 The name of the container is postgres and it exposes the port 5432 to the host.
 Is the following command correct?
 If not, please correct it:                     docker exec -p 5432 --name postgres sh -c psql -U postgres -c “\l”             [3]
     - docker exec -t postgres sh -c "psql -U postgres -c \"\I\""